shd101wyy/Walley0.3/vm.md

 	   	 		;; push parameters to current-env
 				;; when calling, pop those parameters and push them ;; to new env
+	then: save return_address to stack. set that to pc after finish calling function return_adress is 32 bits

 # PUSH     0110 000000000000    ;; push accumulator to current-env
 # CALL     0111 000000000000    ;; pop parameters from current-env
-  	   inst	 value-location	;; and append to new-env, run insts in lambda ;; store 1=> push current-env to new-env
+  	   inst	 param-num 	;; and append to new-env, run insts in lambda ;; store 1=> push current-env to new-env
 				;; store 2=> push next inst index to new-env

 eg:
 	(test a)
-	0x50000 ;; make frame
+	0x5000 ;; make frame
+	0x0000 ;; return address
+	0x0000
-	0x2---- ;; get a
+	0x2--- ;; get a
-	0x60000 ;; push to new frame
+	0x6000 ;; push to new frame
-	0x7---- ;; call function at location
+	0x7--- ;; call function with param-num
+		;; push current-env to new-env ; save env
+		;; push return-address to new-env; save return-address ;; push parameters

 # JMP 1000 000000000000 ;; jmp forward or backwards